36 Quirky plant pot ideas you’ll love

 See how it works

-Quirky planter ideas can liven things up in your garden.
-And you can really get creative with your choices, as you’ll find that you can use pretty much anything as a planter.
+Add character to your garden by using charming little containers for your plants.
+Since you can get creative with your choices, you’ll find that you can use pretty much anything as a planter.

 What to use as a garden planter?

-Teacups, old boots, old pitchers, even bags–That’s what!
+Teacups, old boots, old pitchers, even bags!
 You can make amazing planters with cheap, easy-to-find, or recycled materials and a little bit of creativity.
 In this case, however, the design and durability of your planter would depend on how it will be displayed, among other things.

 1. Pitchers and kettles

 Do you have old pitchers or worn-out kettles?
 Don’t throw them away just yet!
-They make good, rustic-looking, cost-saving planters that your plants will look nice in!
-These containers add a homey touch to your garden, too.
+They make good, rustic-looking, cost-saving planters that your plants will love!
+They add a homey touch to your garden, too.

 Dust off those wellies.
 Whether they’re old combat and Chelsea boots, or colourful rain boots, they can make a perfect home for your next plant.
-Don’t forget to poke some holes at the bottom for extra drainage.
+Just don’t forget to poke some holes at the bottom for extra drainage.

 4. Glass or mason jars